gSchool/DNA-release-3/03-Phase-B/01_strategy.md

 ### !callout-success
 ## KEY TAKEAWAYS Strategies: Acquisition and Contracting
+* **Know the difference between an acquisition strategy and a contracting strategy.**
-* An **acquisition strategy** addresses the _program lifecycle_ and is required by [DoDi 5000.02 Operation of the Adaptive Acquisition Framework](https://www.esd.whs.mil/Portals/54/Documents/DD/issuances/dodi/500002p.pdf?ver=2020-01-23-144114-093) and as referenced in the [FAR Part 34](https://www.acquisition.gov/far/part-34). **It provides the strategic plan.**
+   * An **acquisition strategy** addresses the _program lifecycle._ It is required by [DoDi 5000.02 Operation of the Adaptive Acquisition Framework,](https://www.esd.whs.mil/Portals/54/Documents/DD/issuances/dodi/500002p.pdf?ver=2020-01-23-144114-093) and as referenced in the [FAR Part 34.](https://www.acquisition.gov/far/part-34) **It provides the strategic plan.**
-* A **contracting strategy** and individual acquisition plans address how to achieve an acquisition strategy with contracts.
+   * A **contracting strategy** and _individual acquisition plan_ addresses **how to achieve** an acquisition strategy with contracts.
 We recommend utilizing a modular contracting approach to reduce dependencies and allow flexibility to respond to emerging technology, new businesses, and talent.
-Don’t forget about your options available: [Contracting Cone.](https://aaf.dau.edu/aaf/contracting-cone/)
+Don’t forget about your available options: for more details, see the [Contracting Cone.](https://aaf.dau.edu/aaf/contracting-cone/)
-* **Do not** perceive authority to mean solely responsible; remember it takes a team and bringing different functions and roles together to support both acquisition and contracting strategies will improve the end result.
+* **Authority doesn’t imply sole responsibility.** Remember - it takes a team, and bringing different functions and roles together to support both acquisition and contracting strategies will improve the end result.
 ### !end-callout

 <!-- >>>>>>>>>>>>>>>>>>>>>> BEGIN CHALLENGE >>>>>>>>>>>>>>>>>>>>>> -->